pytorch/serve/benchmarks/README.md

 ### Backend

 The benchmarks can also be used to analyze the backend performance using cProfile.
-It does not require any additional packages to run the benchmark, but viewing the logs does require an additional package.
-Run `pip install snakeviz` to install this.
-To run the python profiling, follow these steps:
+To benchmark a backend code,

 1. Enable Benchmarks in TorchServe code with a boolean flag.
 2. Install TorchServe with the updated flag & start torchserve.